JackCA/hypem/README.md

 # Hypem Ruby Gem ![travis](https://secure.travis-ci.org/JackCA/hypem.png?branch=master) #
 ## Introduction ##
 This is an unoffical Ruby gem for the **Hype Machine** read-only API.
-It supports all of the Playlist request methods and a growing number of User methods.
+It supports all of the Playlist request methods and a growing number of User and Blog methods.
 It currently only supports Ruby `1.9.x`.

 ## Usage ##